 Be sure to use single-acting baking powder instead of double-acting baking powder.
 (Single-acting works when wet.
 Double-acting works with moisture and heat.)
 Most of the baking powders available in the grocery stores (ex: Rumford, Royal, Calumet, etc.) are double-acting and will not work with this recipe.
 The cake rises nicely in the oven but once removed from the oven, it falls flat.
 (Sad!)
 For single-acting baking powder, I know of only two brands: Alsa and Dr. Oetker.
 The Alsa brand (sold as a packet of little pink envelopes) is what most people use and it’s only sold in the Asian grocery stores.
 If you can find the Alsa brand, this baking powder works just fine and you’ll want to use one entire envelope for the below recipe.
 I used Dr. Oetker’s because it’s sold in a store near me.
 Unfortunately, it did not give yield the beautiful honeycombs even though I read it’s a single-acting baking powder.
 Because finding single-acting baking powder can be a frustrating task, in this recipe we make our own using ingredients which are readily available in every grocery store: baking soda and cream of tartar.

-Be prepared to make this cake a few times before you are successful, so buy a full tray of eggs and extra tapioca flour.
+Be prepared to make this cake a few times before you are successful, so buy a full tray of eggs and extra tapioca starch.
 The size of the eggs is important too.
 The recipe calls for extra large or jumbo eggs.

 Make sure your baking soda is not expired.
 We all have a container in our cupboard and have no idea how long it’s been in there.
 Buy a fresh box for this recipe.

 Once we add the baking powder we need to work quickly to get the cake into the oven as the baking powder is already activated.